When Can I Sue for Brain Injuries?

 - Damage during brain surgery

-TBIs result from some external force or impact that causes head trauma.
-TBIs can result from hitting one’s head on a stationary object (hitting the floor in a fall) or getting struck by a moving object (falling material on a job site).
+TBIs are caused by some external force or impact, such as hitting one’s head on a stationary object (hitting the floor in a fall) or getting struck by a moving object (falling material on a job site).
+TBIs are divided into “mild TBI” and “severe TBI”; the difference is simply how serious a doctor determines the injuries to be.

 Even though brain injuries are treated the same as other personal injury claims, Lichtenstein says they “can be much more complicated in determining values.”

-While “concussions are absolutely brain injuries,” you “generally need a doctor who specializes in concussions… to give an opinion that the trauma in question caused the injury,” he says.
+While “concussions are absolutely brain injuries,” you “generally need a doctor who specializes in concussions… to give an opinion that the trauma in question caused the injury,” he adds.

 Getting medical attention as soon as possible is therefore essential.